This webpage is to be considered the primary and current resource for our Pricing Roadmap.

 New BTS price plan created for use during construction phase only.

-All ICPs still on All Inclusive/single register will move to a new Advanced All Inclusive plan.
+All ICPs with AMI still on All Inclusive/single register will move to Advanced All Inclusive.

 Waipa Networks began consultation with Electricity Retailers in 2015 prior to the introduction of new pricing on 1 April 2016.
 As a result of their valuable feedback, our timetable was modified to allow time for metering and billing systems to be upgraded.